Key Takeaways:

 For example, if an AI generator uses copyrighted images without proper licensing or permission to create an artwork, this would be considered copyright infringement.

-Even if the AI-generated artwork itself is not subject to copyright, the images used to create it would have copyright licenses that were not respected.
+Even if the AI-created artwork itself is not subject to copyright, the images used to create it would have copyright licenses that were not respected.

 Is It Truly Unique?
 The Originality Dilemma